Small bowel tissue smear

 Toggle: English / Spanish

-Small bowel tissue smear is a laboratory test that checks for disease in a sample of tissue from the small intestine.
+Small bowel tissue smear is a lab test that checks for disease in a sample of tissue from the small intestine.

-Your health care provider may order this test if you have signs or symptoms of an infection or other disease of the small intestine.
-In most cases, this test is only done when a diagnosis was not able to be made from stool and blood tests.
+Your health care provider may order this test to look for an infection or other disease of the small intestine.
+In most cases, this test is done only when a diagnosis could not be made using stool and blood tests.

-A normal result means no disease-related substances or changes were found in the sample when examined under the microscope.
+A normal result means that there were no indicators of disease when the sample was examined under the microscope.

 The small intestine normally contains certain healthy bacteria and yeast.
 Their presence is not a sign of disease.